 Putin's Nemesis, Russia's Future?

 Who is Alexei Navalny?
-Poisoned in August 2020 and evacuated to Germany, the 44-year-old returned to Russia in January 2021 in the full glare of the world media.
+Poisoned in August 2020 and transported to Germany for treatment, the politician returned to Russia in January 2021 in the full glare of the world media.
 His immediate detention at passport control set the stage for an explosive showdown with Vladimir Putin.

 Jan Matti Dollbaum is a postdoctoral researcher at Bremen University, specialising in activism and civil society in Russia.

 Morvan Lallouet is a PhD candidate at the University of Kent, researching Navalny and the Russian opposition.

 Ben Noble is Lecturer in Russian Politics at University College London and an Associate Fellow at Chatham House.